top of page

 It commonly applies to scheduled breaks, particularly in an educational context, where students are given time away from their academic studies to relax, play, or engage in other recreational activities.
 Recess is typically characterized by a temporary cessation of formal instruction and provides an opportunity for students to socialize, unwind, and rejuvenate.
 It serves as an intermission within the school day, allowing individuals to take a pause from their academic responsibilities and engage in physical exercise, creative play, or simply enjoy unstructured free time.
 Recess can foster social interaction, promote physical well-being, enhance cognitive function, and contribute to a balanced and enjoyable learning environment.
 It is often seen as a cherished and anticipated part of the school day for students of all ages.

-Example sentences of recess
+Example sentences containing recess

 1. The children ran outside to the playground during recess.